diegobit/OSX-ASUS-UX32A/README.md

-# Asus UX32A Hackintosh configuration
+# OS X on Asus UX32A
 This is a working set of kexts and configurations for running OS X on an ASUS UX32A laptop.

 **System:**